-What are some of the most successful programs you have developed or attended?

-What made it stand out?

-What was the worst program that you attended, why?
+What are some of the most succes ssful prog rams you have devel oped or atter nded?
+1 - 0 , - 1 What mac de it s stand out ?
+V V h a at w as the worst pro gram that you atten ded, why?

-ELIMINATING OVER-PROGRAMM I N G
+ELIMINATE OVER PROGRAMMING

 - 1. USE YOUR CAMPUS RESOURCES.
 DON'T FEE LIKE YOU NEED TO PLAN, ORGANIZE, AND OFFER THE PROGRAM IN HOUSE.
 CAN THIS BE SOMETHING THAT A FACULTY, STAFF, OR COMMUNITY MEMBER CAN OFFER YOUR ORGANIZATION? - 2.
 CHECK YOUR SCHOOL CALENDAR.
 TOPICS THAT YOU ARE THINKING ABOUT OFFERING YOUR MEMBERS MAY ALREADY BE SCHEDULED TO BE PRESENTED FOR THE ENTIRE CAMPUS OR OTHER STUDENT ORGANIZATIONS.
 IF IT'S ANOTHER STUDENT ORGANIZATION, ASK IF YOU CAN ATTEND. - 3.
 WORK WITH OTHER FRATERNITIES AND SORORITIES.
 CHANCES ARE ALL OF THE OTHER FRATERNITIES AND SORORITIES ON YOUR CAMPUS ARE DOING THE EXACT SAME THING YOU ARE -PLANNING WHAT MEMBER DEVELOPMENT PROGRAMS THEY ARE GOING TO HOST.
-CHECK WITH THEM TO SEE WHAT THEY HAVE SCHEDULED AND IF YOU CAN ATTEND OR IF THERE ARE OPPORTUNITIES FOR YOUR TO COLLABORATE. - 4.
+CHECK WITH THEM TO SEE WHAT THEY HAVE SCHEDULED AND IF YOU CAN ATTEND OR IF THERE ARE OPPORTUNITIES FOR YOU TO COLLABORATE. - 4.
 WORK WITH NATIONAL STAFF.
 THE NATIONAL STAFF OFFERS A LOT OF MEMBER DEVELOPMENT OPPORTUNITIES VIA ONLINE AND CHAPTER VISITS.
 TALK WITH ONE OF THE MEMBERS OF THE CHAPTER DEVELOPMENT TEAM TO SEE IF THERE ARE ANY UPCOMING PROGRAMS THAT YOUR ENTIRE ORGANIZATION CAN ATTEND OR IF THERE IS A PROGRAM THEY CAN OFFER ON AN UPCOMING VISIT. - 5.
 COMPARE YOUR WANTS WITH YOUR NEEDS.
 YOU MAY HAVE SEVERAL REQUIREMENTS FOR PROGRAMMING AS MANDATED BY THE NATIONAL ORGANIZATION OR YOUR CAMPUS.
 THESE COULD BE THINGS LIKE RISK MANAGEMENT PROGRAMS, ACADEMIC PROGRAMS, ETC. IF YOU ARE ALREADY REQUIRED TO OFFER THESE SEE HOW YOU CAN FIT THEM INTO YOUR MEMBER DEVELOPMENT OPPORTUNITIES.
 DON'T FEE THE NEED TO OFFER ONE RISK MANAGEMENT PROGRAM TO CHECK THE LIST FOR YOUR CAMPUS AND THEN ANOTHER FOR THE NATIONAL ORGANIZATION.
 KILL TWO BIRDS WITH ONE STONE. - 6.
 DON'T FEEL THE NEED TO ORGANIZATION A FULL-FLEDGED EDUCATIONAL SESSION.
 EDUCATION AND MEMBER DEVELOPMENT CAN HAPPEN IN A NUMBER OF WAYS.
 THE IMPORTANT PART IS THAT YOUR LEARNING OBJECTIVES ARE BEING MET.
 YOU CAN OFFER MEMBER DEVELOPMENT AT YOUR WEEKLY MEETING, AT A DINNER, OR AT A BROTHERHOOD EVENT.

-How many programs are we doing a week | a month | a semester?
+How many programs are you doing a week?
+A month?
+A semester?